 Starting An Organization

-Students who are interested in forming a new student organization must first discuss their plans with the Director of Student Involvement and Leadership before meeting as an organized group, writing a constitution, or planning organizational activities.
-The Director will work with the student organization to identify existing student organizations that may meet students’ needs or help the students to develop the appropriate documentation, which includes the organization’s constitution with to support successful completion of the recognition process.
-New Student Organization Standards also must be met by all proposed new student organization in order to begin the recognition process.
+Students who are interested in forming a new student organization must first discuss their plans with the director of student involvement and leadership before meeting as an organized group, writing a constitution, or planning organizational activities.
+The director will work with the student organization to identify existing student organizations that may meet students’ needs or assist the students to complete the appropriate documentation, which includes the organization’s constitution [new document, attached] with to support successful completion of the recognition process.
+New student organization standards also must be met by all proposed new student organizations in order to begin the recognition process.

-Those students wishing to start the process for establishing a social fraternity or sorority must have the approval of the Director of Student Involvement, the Dean of Students and the President of the University.
-The process for establishing such an organization must also follow the expansion plan of the appropriate governing council, either Interfraternity or Panhellenic Council, in addition to the process outlined on this webpage.
-Please contact the Director of Student Involvement and Leadership directly at email@example.com.
+Those students wishing to start the process for establishing a social fraternity or sorority must have the approval of the director of student involvement, the dean of students and the president of the university.
+The process for establishing such an organization must also follow the expansion policy of the University.
+Please contact the director of student involvement and leadership, Kate Carnell, directly at email@example.com.

-After appropriate documentation is submitted to and reviewed by the Director, the Committee on Student Organizations will review the documentation of the proposed organization and make a decision with regard to granting recognition.
+After appropriate documentation is submitted to the Director, the Committee on Student Organizations reviews the documentation of the proposed organization and makes a decision with regard to granting recognition.
 The Director of Student Involvement and Leadership will notify the group in writing of the final action.

 This approval process usually takes about two to three weeks, however, student organizations should plan that this process could take longer.
 During that time, the activities of the new student organization will be limited to meeting and membership drives.
 No other activities, solicitation, or programs will be allowed until final approval has been granted.